pschluet/daily-bible-readings/daily-bible-readings/readme.txt

 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Show the current day\'s scripture readings and fasting rule from antiochian.org on your own website.
+Show the current day\'s scripture readings and fasting rule from the Antiochian Orthodox Christian Archdiocese of North America on your own website.

 == Description ==
-To show the daily readings and fasting rule, you simply paste the following shortcode on whatever page you want to display them.
-The plugin automatically gets new content from antiochian.org once a day so it is always up to date.
+This plugin shows the current day\'s scripture readings and fasting rule from the Antiochian Orthodox Christian Archdiocese of North America.
+To show the daily readings and fasting rule, you simply paste the following shortcode on whatever page you want to display the content.
+The plugin automatically retrieves new content from the Antiochian Archdiocese once a day so it is always up to date.
 ```
 [daily-bible-readings content=\"all\"]
 ```